The Charlotte Ski and Snowboard Club’s racing team is open to all club members, skiers and snowboarders, regardless of age or racing ability.

 John Gardner, Assistant Race Director, firstname.lastname@example.org, 704-340-0490

-I started skiing in the 1950’s in New York and Vermont.
-I started racing with the Ford Sayre Memorial Ski Council in 1961 in Hanover, NH, and then raced for the Hanover, NH High School Ski Team in 1963-1964.
-After resuming skiing in 1995 after a 25-year business career, I started racing again in 2004, and joined the Charlotte Ski Team in 2014.
-In 2015, I received a bronze medal in slalom at the NASTAR National Championships and consistently place 4th in giant slalom.
+John started skiing in the 1950’s in New York and Vermont.
+He started racing with the Ford Sayre Memorial Ski Council in 1961 in Hanover, NH, and then raced for the Hanover, High School Ski Team in 1963-1964.
+After resuming skiing in 1995 after a 25-year business career, he started racing again in 2004, and joined the Charlotte Ski Team in 2014.

 Jay Marcoux, Children's Race Coach, email@example.com., (203) 910-3281